Ensono/amido.github.io/docs/workloads/azure/frontend/cli_webapp_frameworks_csr.md

 npm run start
 ```

-This will start the app in production mode, so you can see how it would behave deployed!
+This will start the app in production mode so you can see how it will behave when deployed.

 ## Customising